-Professor Mays is the author, co-author, or editor-in-chief of over 23 books including the well-known textbooks Water Resources Engineering; Groundwater Hydrology; Applied Hydrology; Hydrosystems Engineering and Management; Ground and Surface Water Hydrology; and professional handbooks and reference books such as the Water Resources Handbook; Water Distribution Systems Handbook; Hydraulic Design Handbook; Water Resources Sustainability; Water Supply Systems Security; Urban Water Supply Handbook; and others.
+Professor Mays is the author, co-author, or editor-in-chief of 24 books including the well-known textbooks Water Resources Engineering; Groundwater Hydrology; Applied Hydrology; Hydrosystems Engineering and Management; Ground and Surface Water Hydrology; and professional handbooks and reference books such as the Water Resources Handbook; Water Distribution Systems Handbook; Hydraulic Design Handbook; Water Resources Sustainability; Water Supply Systems Security; Urban Water Supply Handbook; and others.

 His interests over the last 25 years have expanded to the visiting many archaeological sites around the world, photographing and studying ancient water structures.
 He has published several articles on this topic and developed the book, Ancient Water Technologies.
 More recently he has been a co-editor of the new book, The Evolution of Water Supply Through the Millennia, published by the International Water Association.

 Professor Mays has done volunteer work for organizations such as the United Nations UNESCO-IHP in developing the book, Integrated Urban Water Management in Arid and Semi-Arid Regions.
 Other professional activities have included serving as a consultant to various government agencies and industries and serving as an expert witness in several litigations concerning flooding and other water-related issues.
 He is a registered professional engineer in several states in the US, a registered professional hydrologist with the American Institute of Hydrology, and a member of several professional associations.

 He is also a Fellow of the International Water Resources Association (IWRA), the American Society of Civil Engineers (ASCE), and the International Water Association.
 He has been a representative to the Universities Council on Water Resources (UCOWR) and has served on the Board of Directors of UCOWR and also as President.
 He has been elected a Diplomat of the American Academy of Water Resources Engineers and in 1999 received a Distinguished Alumnus Award from the Department of Civil Engineering at the University of Illinois at Urbana-Champaign.